cydno/dissection_assortative_mating_behaviour/README.md

 Rscript 2_permutations_trial_prop.R -20
 ```

 Scripts to run permutations used to determine genome-wide-significance: First (`2_permutations_courtship_prop.R`) for the proportion of courtships directed towards H. melpomene females; and second (`2_permutations_trial_prop.R`) for the proportion of trials in which courtship was initiated towards either a) H. melpomene, or b) H. cydno.
 Permeates phenotype data over genotypes (and covariates) to provide null distribution of lod scores, i.e. correcting for multiple tests across genome.
 This is best run over multiple threads (here = 20) as it will take a very long time.
-Requires phenotype and genotype data for backcross hybrids in R/qtl format:  `raw_data/data_for_Rqtl.csv`.
-Produces distribution of lod scores: `derived_data/permutations_courtship_prop.csv` and `derived_data/permutations_trial_prop.csv`.
+Requires phenotype and genotype data for backcross hybrids in R/qtl format:  `data_for_Rqtl.csv`.
+Produces distribution of lod scores: `permutations_courtship_prop.csv` and `permutations_trial_prop.csv`.